Brisbane Olympics 2032: Local Capability

 Distribution and logistics

 Australian steel is produced and fabricated within one of the world’s most rigorous compliance frameworks.
-From material specifications (AS/NZS 3678, 3679) through to structural design (AS4100) and welding (AS1554), the industry operates under integrated Australian Standards.
+From material specifications (AS/NZS 3678 and AS/NZS 3679) through to structural design (AS 4100) and welding (AS/NZS 1554), the industry operates under a fully integrated system of Australian Standards, supported by independent certification and verification pathways.

 Beyond 2032: a legacy of capability

 The Brisbane Olympics represent more than a two-week event.
 They are a once-in-a-generation nation-building program.
 Local steel procurement does more than supply beams and columns.
-It:
+It strengthens sovereign manufacturing, supports regional employment and returns billions in economic activity.

 For Brisbane 2032, the equation is compelling: a marginal shift in procurement settings unlocks substantial economic dividends.

 Australia’s steel industry has built the nation’s railways, ports, stadiums, bridges, hospitals and high-rise skylines.
-It has delivered LNG plants in remote regions and complex infrastructure under some of the most demanding conditions in the world.
 As Queensland steps onto the global stage, the message is clear: Australian steel is ready to carry the weight of Brisbane 2032, and to forge a legacy that endures long after the final medal is awarded.

 Proven capability in delivering major sporting venues